jtladner/Courses/PracticalComputing/Fall_2018/Class7_Debugging/readme.md

     ```wrap_fasta.py -f zika_1_1.fasta -o zika_1_1_1000.fasta -w 1000```

-    There are three versions of this script.
+    There are two versions of this script.
 Each contains a single bug.
 Attempt to run the example command with both versions and track down the bug based on the error messages.

 #### Level 2: each script contains a single bug.
 The bug will not prevent the script from running, but will prevent generation of the expected output.